satang1/satang1.github.io/_projects/02-spam_ham.md

 	 </html>

 Looking at the content of the two emails, the first email (which is not spam) is mainly telling the reader news about what is happening in the world, or relaying pertinent information.
-Therefore, the message is straight to the point, and less wordy when compared to the spam email which uses "persuasive" words like "guarantee" and "more than enough", etc. Thus, the spam email is noticeably longer and wordier than the ham email.
+Therefore, the message is straight to the point, and less wordy when compared to the spam email which uses "persuasive" words like "guarantee" and "more than enough", etc. The spam email is also noticeably longer and wordier than the ham email.

-At this point, we conducted at training validation split with the sklearn.model selection train_test_split method for a test size of 0.1.
-This is so that I whill have a validation dataset to assess the performace of my classifer once I am done with training my classifier.
+At this point, I conducted at training validation split with the sklearn.model selection train_test_split method for a test size of 0.1.
+This is so that I will have a validation dataset to assess the performace of my classifer once I am done training my classifier.

 **Basic Feature Engineering**